Introduction: Why accessibility is crucial

 The core message

-Accessibility is not a compliance burden – it is a strategic investment:
+Accessibility is not a compliance burden; it is a strategic investment:

 - Greater reach: 10–20% more potential users

-- SEO benefits: Structured, semantic content ranks better
+- SEO benefits: structured, semantic content ranks better

-- Legal certainty: Proactive action avoids fines
+- Legal certainty: acting proactively avoids fines

 What needs to be done now?